rapterjet2004/Text-Based-Programs/README.md

 # Text-Based-Programs
-A collection of text based programs
+A collection of text based programs and algorithms